steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 The failure modes when a user lacks security permissions are not specified.

-## Networking Assumptions
+### Networking Assumptions

-This document assumes this all network operations succeed -all statements can be assumed to be qualified as *"assuming the operation does not fail due to a network availability problem">
+This document assumes this all network operations succeed -all statements can be assumed to be qualified as *"assuming the operation does not fail due to a network availability problem"*

 * The final state of a filesystem after a network failure is undefined.

 * The immediate consistency state of a filesystem after a network failure is undefined.

-* If a network failure can be reported to the client, the failure MUST be an instance of `IOException`
+* If a network failure can be reported to the client, the failure MUST be an instance of `IOException` or subclass thereof.

 * The exception details SHOULD include diagnostics suitable for an experienced Java developer _or_ operations team to begin diagnostics.
 For example: source